jwcroppe/terraform-provider-ibm-examples/simple-vm-ssh/README.md

 This example creates a virtual machine (VM) in the IBM Cloud and makes it externally available (read: publicly accessible) via SSH.
 Once the VM is done being created, its public IP address will be displayed for easy access.
+By default, an Ubuntu VM will be created, but this can be changed by updating the Terraform variables (see below) to point to a different image.

 More specifically, it creates the following resources: